 To accompany workers in the development of their skills and their professional lives, a Profession Evolution Counselling body (CEP) has been created.
 This is covered by Pôle Emploi, APEC, the « Missions Locales », Cap Emploi and OPACIF offices.
 These institutions are in charges of advising workers with regard to their professional careers and their potential training requirements (completely separate from their employers), and to accompany them when they wish to use their CPF (for more information, click here).

 Training projects that use the CPF must be arranged via the www.moncompteactivite.gouv.fr. website.
 Workers connect using their social security number and define a password before completing the various forms.

-In most cases, the hourly rate covered by the CPF (or former DIF hours) will not be enough to cover the cost of the training.
-Bear in mind that top-up allowances may be granted by various arrangements and unlike the DIF, employees may finance part of the cost themselves.
-The employer may also contribute to the cost, on condition – obviously – that the training is useful to them and that the employee has informed them and asked for such funding.
-If you are an employee, don’t hesitate to have a word with your employer or your manager…
+The amount covered for each CPF hour (formerly DIF hours) is not necessarily enough to cover training costs.
+Bear in mind that allowances (= co-financing) may be granted through various arrangements and – unlike the DIF – workers themselves may finance part of the cost.
+Employers may also contribute, obviously on condition that it is in their interest and that their employee has informed them and asked them for such a contribution.
+If you are an employee, don’t hesitate to have a chat with your employer or your manager…

 Of course, LINGUAPOLIS can advise and accompany employees and employers, step by step, through all the CPF formalities.
 Get in touch with us!